natforsdick/rewarewaannotation/README.md

    If it doesn't return NextFlow version information, you will need to export bin to path:

    `export PATH="$HOME/bin:$PATH"`

+   It's probably a good idea to add this to your `~/.bashrc`.

 6. Set up the rest of the environment ready to run the test config.
 We are running this pipeline with Singularity - please ignore the message regarding it being deprecated on NeSI.